Updated: Jun 5, 2022

 Not only is this power plant-based wrap bursting with flavor but it only takes minutes to prepare!
 It's also very versatile.
-You can add the chickpea salad to a green salad, make it as a sandwich and add sprouts, wrap it in tortilla or mix it into some healthy whole grains like brown rice or wheat berries.
+You can add the chickpea salad to a green salad, make it as a sandwich and add sprouts, wrap it in tortilla or mix it into some healthy whole grains like brown rice, farro or quinoa.

-We tend to enjoy things spicy for the flavor and the nutritional benefits of spices, therefore we add lots.
-However, if you like less spice, omit the cayenne.
-This is the type of recipe that is really based on personal flavor preference.
-Make the base by following the instructions below then taste it to determine if it needs more salt, pepper, lime, paprika or cayenne.
+We tend to enjoy things spicy for the flavor and the nutritional benefits of spices, therefore we add it to meals often.
+However, if you prefer less spice, simply omit the cayenne pepper.
+This is the type of recipe that you can easily customized based on your personal flavor preferences.
+Make the base by following the instructions below then taste it to determine if it needs more salt, pepper, lime, paprika, or cayenne.
 We added a bit more salt and pepper to taste then topped the salad with an additional dash of smoked paprika and cayenne because ...
 Can't.Get.Enough.Spice.
 How about you?

 1 15-oz can chickpeas, drained or 1 1/2 cups homemade chickpeas

 1/4 cup slivered or sliced almonds